I have found understanding mental illness is one of the easiest ways to begin taking control of it.

 How this research helps you with understanding your mental illness

-The logic behind this method sounds pretty complex but once you’ve wrapped your head around it, it’s actually pretty simple.
+The logic behind this method sounds hella complicated but once you’ve wrapped your head around it, it’s actually pretty simple.
 Because of this, I’m going to explain using commonly asked questions.

 Why can’t I just do the same thing all month as it’s so similar?